cfr34k/t-echo-lora-aprs/README.md

 your PC.

 When you first install the LoRa-APRS firmware, you must also install the correct SoftDevice (Bluetooth stack).
-Therefore run `make uf2_sd` which creates `_build/nrf52840_xxaa_with_sd.uf2` which contains both the SoftDevice and the regular firmware build.
-Copy `_build/nrf52840_xxaa_with_sd.uf2` to the `TECHOBOOT`.
+Therefore, download the latest `nrf52840_xxaa_with_sd.uf2` from the [Releases page](https://github.com/cfr34k/t-echo-lora-aprs/releases) (or use the one you built yourself) which contains both the SoftDevice and the regular firmware build.
+Copy `nrf52840_xxaa_with_sd.uf2` to the `TECHOBOOT`.
 When the copy operation is complete, the device should disconnect, reset, and boot the LoRa-APRS firmware.

 After initial installation, **you have to configure your call sign to be able to transmit LoRa packets** (see _Configuring the firmware_ below).